Bkekule/cloud-resume-challenge/aws/README.md

   pip install boto3 botocore

 Work around with codespaces.
 Anibe creates its own venv, it expects boto3 and botocore to be installed within thatn venv so that is a manual inconvenience that is needed to get the deploymnet going.

+#### Credentials
+ansible vaults are used to stor access key and secret for machine user.
+These are used to autheticate into AWS for deployment.
+Ansible vaults, being encrypted, are safe to commit to GH.

+#### Communication Between Playbooks
+Use yml file to communicate values between plays